Event Topology Classifiers at the Large Hadron Collider

 Event shape observables describe the structure of hadronic events and properties of their energy flow.
-Event shape observables are among the first observables proposed to test QCD, and they have played a key role in the progress of understanding of both perturbative and nonperturbative aspects of QCD~\cite{MovillaFernandez:1997fr,Donoghue:1979vi, Dasgupta:2003iq, Banfi:2004nk}.
+Event shape observables are among the first observables proposed to test QCD, and they have played a key role in the progress of understanding both perturbative and nonperturbative aspects of QCD~\cite{MovillaFernandez:1997fr,Donoghue:1979vi, Dasgupta:2003iq, Banfi:2004nk}.
 Event shape in the hadronic collisions was investigated first at the Intersecting Storage Rings~\cite{AxialFieldSpectrometer:1983drg} and at the S$p\bar{p}$S~\cite{UA1:1987esv,UA2:1987hpe} at CERN to examine the emergence of jets.
 Later, event shape observables are explored at Tevatron to study the dependence of transverse energy of the leading jet and contribution from underlying events~\cite{CDF:2011yfm}.
 In $e^{+}e^{-}$ collisions, event shape variables are the popular observables to improve our understanding of QCD dynamics.
-In $e^{+}e^{-}$ and $ep$ deep-inelastic scattering experiment, the study of hadronic final state as a function of event shape has allowed to test the predictions of pQCD and extraction of strong interaction coupling constant $\alpha_{s}$~\cite{MovillaFernandez:2001ed, ZEUS:2002tyf,L3:2002oql,ALEPH:2003obs, DELPHI:2004omy, OPAL:2004wof, H1:2005zsk}.
+In $e^{+}e^{-}$ and $ep$ deep-inelastic scattering experiments, the study of hadronic final states as a function of event shape has allowed testing the predictions of pQCD and extraction of the strong interaction coupling constant $\alpha_{s}$~\cite{MovillaFernandez:2001ed, ZEUS:2002tyf,L3:2002oql,ALEPH:2003obs, DELPHI:2004omy, OPAL:2004wof, H1:2005zsk}.
 In the late 1970s, event shape observables were instrumental in studying the nature of gluon bremsstrahlung.
 One of the key results that were confirmed from the usage of event shape observables in experiments is the deduction of gluons as vector particles, although the theoretical prediction during that time suggested that gluons are scalar in nature.
 Event shape observables have the capability to distinguish the collisions based on their geometrical shapes, and they can measure the extent to which energy flow departs from a dijet structure in an event.